-Monster Hunter Rise is shaping up to be one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.
+Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 - Monster Hunter Rise release date